EU General Product Safety Regulation (GPSR) – Regulation 2023/988: Enhanced consumer protection

 Companies that make cosmetic products available on the market through online sales or other means of distance selling must ensure that consumers have access to the required information in the language(s) determined by the law of the Member State pursuant to Article 19.5 of the CPR.

 However, the information required pursuant to paragraphs (a) and (b) of Art.
-19.1 of the GPSR (name and addresses of the Responsible Person) must not be translated, except in cases where different alphabets are used.
+19.1 of the GPSR in Europe (name and addresses of the Responsible Person) must not be translated, except in cases where different alphabets are used.

 The regulation introduces severe penalties for companies that do not comply with the new regulations.
 Penalties can include significant fines and other remedial measures, which vary depending on the severity of the violation and the size of the company involved.